huserben/TfsExtensions/BuildTasks/overview.md

 **Note:** If no suitable agent is available with the specified demands, the build cannot be triggered and the Task will fail!

 ### Queue
 Specify here the name or the id of the agent queue that you want to use.
 If not specified, the default queue will be used.

+**Note:** When specifying a Queue you have to make sure that the user triggering the build has no access to it, for example when using the OAuth Authentication Method.
+This is the case when the error *Error message: Error: No agent pool found with identifier 769*  is shown.
+An option to work around this would be to switch to Personal Access Token Authentication and making sure that the Token has enough access rights.
+More details can be found on [github](https://github.com/huserben/TfsExtensions/issues/102).

 ### Delay between triggering builds
 Define here if you wish to delay the builds that are triggered by the specified amount of seconds.
 This might be useful if you have some issues when triggering builds at nearly the same time.